 Appendix A

+- Permissible Technological Advancement

+Changes to Generating Facilities that do not require a Material Modification assessment because they have little or no potential to affect other Interconnection Customers or Affected Systems, require a new Interconnection Request, or otherwise require re-study or evaluation.

 - Stand Alone Network Upgrades

-Network Upgrades or tasks (e.g., telecommunications, environmental, or property work) that an Interconnection Customer may construct without affecting day-to-day operations of the CAISO Controlled Grid or Affected Systems during their construction.
+Network Upgrades or tasks (e.g., telecommunications, environmental, or property work) that are not part of an Affected System that an Interconnection Customer may construct without affecting day-to-day operations of the CAISO Controlled Grid or Affected Systems during their construction.
 The Participating TO, the CAISO, and the Interconnection Customer must agree as to what constitutes Stand Alone Network Upgrades and identify them in Appendix A to the Large Generator Interconnection Agreement.
+If the CAISO, the Participating TO, and the Interconnection Customer disagree about whether a particular Network Upgrade is a Stand Alone Network Upgrade, the CAISO or Participating TO must provide the Interconnection Customer a written technical explanation outlining why it does not consider the Network Upgrade to be a Stand Alone Network Upgrade within 15 days of its determination.

+- Surplus Interconnection Service

+Any unneeded portion of Interconnection Service established in a Large Generator Interconnection Agreement, such that if Surplus Interconnection Service is utilized the total amount of Interconnection Service at the Point of Interconnection would remain the same.

 Appendix DD